 This is a perfect example of non existent marketing orchestration.
 As you can see, their marketing automation tools had an absolute field day.
 The poor guy got tons of different emails non stop.
 And what’s worse is that post got over 35,000 up votes.
 So it pretty much went viral.

 Now here’s probably why this guy got all these emails.
-He likely:

 - Abandoned a cart, so they sent him an email with a promo code